 2. An organization of the architect’s office

-Good architect has to classify any kind of information he gets, and a disorganized office might be a problem.
-Though you have to distinguish an artist creativity with disorganization.
+A good architect has to classify any kind of information he gets, and a disorganized office might be a problem.
+Though you have to distinguish artist creativity with disorganization.
 Forms or model building supplies, trace paper and sketches can be a sign of real creativity, but information about projects should stay in binders and filing cabinets.
 Mass of unsorted paper is possibly not a good sign.

 3. Ask your architect if they are using 3D software and BIM